p0ubelle/Empyrean/README.md

 ## About

-Empyrean is a web application built with HTML, CSS, JavaScript, React.js, and Tauri.
-It allows you to [provide a brief description of your project here].
+Empyrean is a desktop/web application built with HTML, CSS, JavaScript, Rust, React.js, and Tauri.

-## Features

-- [List key features or functionalities of your project here.]

 ## Getting Started